modmore/docs/en/index.md

 ## Get help

-If you still have questions, let us know via support@modmore.com.
+If you still have questions, let us know via support@modmore.com or [post on our community forum](https://forum.modmore.com/).
 We're here to help!

 ## Browse the documentation offline